I love burgers. My freezer is a gallery. Each patty is a masterpiece, waiting for its turn on the grill.

 - USDA

-Plus, you’ll have juicy meat.
+Plus, you’ll have juicy, lean meat throughout.
 Generally, a good way to control how much saturated fat you intake is to go for leaner beef cuts.
 Also, cut down on mayo and cheese.

 Hamburger meat has several benefits, such as:

-• Boosts the immune system — Ground beef contains vitamins, such as thiamin, riboflavin, niacin, folate, and cobalamin.
+- Boosts the immune system — Ground beef has vitamins like thiamin, riboflavin, niacin, folate, and cobalamin.
 These vitamins can’t be stored in the body, but you have to consume them through food, and they help boost the immune system.

-• Increases hormones — Ground beef is rich in niacin and selenium, which boosts hormone production and helps thyroid function.
+- Increases hormones — Ground beef is high in niacin and selenium.
+They boost hormone production and help thyroid function.

 Related Articles: